pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

     validatingwebhookconfiguration.admissionregistration.k8s.io/ingress-nginx-admission created
     ```

 1. To wait for the Nginx ingress to reach a healthy state, run the following command.
 You can also observe the pod status using k9s or by running `kubectl get pods --namespace ingress-nginx`.
 You should see one controller pod running when the ingress controller is ready.
-This command should exit after no more than 90 seconds or so, depending on the speed of your computer:
+This command should exit after no more than 90 seconds or so, depending on the speed of your computer and internet connection to pull the image:

     ```sh
     kubectl wait --namespace ingress-nginx \